-Westminster College Signs 3+3 Articulation Agreement with Logan College of Chiropractic/University Programs
+Westminster College Signs 3+3 Articulation Agreement with Logan University of Chiropractic/University Programs

 The 3+3 program enables qualified students to earn both a Bachelor of Arts degree from Westminster and a Doctor of Chiropractic degree in just six years, one year less than a traditional academic study time required by the Doctor of Chiropractic degree program.
 Under this program, a student must successfully complete 93 credit hours at Westminster with at least a 2.50 grade point average in order to be able to enroll at Logan.
 By the end of their first year in the Doctor of Chiropractic program when they have completed 33 credit hours of work at Logan with at least a 2.00 grade point average, these students will have earned the basic science credit hours needed to complete their bachelor’s degree from Westminster as well as have satisfied their basic science requirements during the first year of graduate studies at Logan leading to the Doctor of Chiropractic degree.

 Westminster students will be assigned an appropriate advisor to help guide them through their academic preparation for admission to Logan and their work to attain chiropractic licensure.
 This advisor will work with the Admissions Office at Logan to ensure a smooth transition between the two schools.
 Enrollment in the program is now available for the fall 2013 semester.

 “I believe our new agreement with Logan will be a mutually beneficial development for both Colleges,” says Westminster President Forsythe.
 “We will help Logan attract the high quality, well-trained students they expect and this exciting new partnership will offer Westminster the opportunity to attract students who might not have otherwise considered us.”